 This traditional alehouse/restaurant has an exceptionally warm and friendly atmosphere.
 Whether you decide to go for a freshly brewed coffee or one of their hearty meals, you’re guaranteed to have a great time – it’s precisely what you deserve after completing the West Highland Way.

 Hopefully, our list of places where you can eat on the West Highland Way will be of some help to you.
 After all, walking this route is not a complete experience if you don’t fill yourself up with local produce along the way!
-For more information, see my post on Planning for the West Highland Way.
+For more information, see my ultimate guide to the West Highland Way and my post on Planning for the West Highland Way.

 - 5 Alternatives to the West Highland Way